Welcome to Sage Knowledge

 You and your friend have discovered an idea for what you think is an exciting and promising business.
-Your discovery wasn’t in your parents’ garage like Wozniacki and Jobs or in your dorm room like Mark Zuckerberg and cohorts.
-However, you’re both just as excited, and perhaps stumped and overwhelmed at how to pursue this opportunity in front of you.
+Your discovery wasn’t in your parents’ garage like Wozniak and Jobs or in your dorm room like Mark Zuckerberg and cohorts.
+However, you’re just as excited and perhaps stumped and overwhelmed at how to pursue this opportunity in front of you.
 All sorts of questions arise about what may be needed to bring the business idea to fruition.
-Should we write a business plan?
+Should you write a business plan?
 What about setting up an LLC?
-How do we approach prospective customers?
-Where can we find money?
+How do you approach prospective customers?
+Where can you find money?

-Before we begin, you may ask what is entrepreneurship?
-Venkataraman (1997) defines entrepreneurship as a scholarly field that seeks to understand how opportunities bring into existence “future” goods and services, how they are discovered, created, and exploited, by whom, and with what consequences (p.
+Before we begin, you may ask this question: What is entrepreneurship?
+Venkataraman (1997) defines entrepreneurship as a scholarly field that seeks to understand how opportunities bring into existence “future” goods and services; how they are discovered, created, and exploited; by whom; and with what consequences (p.
 120).
-In short, entrepreneurship is about people utilizing resources to newly organize and act upon opportunities to create new products and services.
+In short, entrepreneurship is about people utilizing resources to newly organize and act on opportunities to create new products and services.

 The entrepreneurship module begins with understanding your thought process and how to enhance your entrepreneurial mindset.
-Entrepreneurs have often been described as those who see differently, test limits, and take action when most of us do not.
-Seeing and acting upon opportunities for value creation is central to the entrepreneurial process, and our Skill on Opportunity Recognition will provide you with techniques to better discover, evaluate, and act upon opportunity.
-By module completion you may even create your own pathway to test your next idea.
+Entrepreneurs have often been described as those who see differently, test limits, and take action when most people do not.
+Seeing and acting on opportunities for value creation is central to the entrepreneurial process, and our Skill on Opportunity Recognition will provide you with techniques to better discover, evaluate, and act on opportunity.
+By the time you complete this module, you may even create your own pathway to test your next idea.

 You may have ideas for your next start-up, and some of these may already be customer-validated.
 So how do you reach more customers to build a market?
 Is the market large enough to provide reward?
 Moreover, what business model will you employ to earn a return for your efforts?
 In our Skills on Market and Competitor Analysis and Developing Your Business Model, you’ll have access to and will be able to apply the latest market research and business model techniques to your idea.

-A common reason why startups fail is due to lack of money to keep the business afloat until it generates a positive cash flow.
+Start-ups commonly fail due to a lack of money to keep the business afloat until it generates a positive cash flow.
 Without funds, your business activities will halt or be significantly reduced.
-You’ll likely be in a better place for your next start up by completing Skills on Funding Your Business and Business Structure.
-Not only will you be provided with essential financial information, you will also be introduced to types of funding and commonly accepted approaches for engaging investors.
+You’ll likely be in a better place for your next start-up by completing the Skills on Funding Your Business and Business Structure.
+Not only will you be provided with essential financial information; you will also be introduced to types of funding and commonly accepted approaches for engaging investors.
 In addition, you’ll learn about different legal structures and which ones may be best for your business.

 Customers are more compelled to buy from companies that provide an emotional connection to their goods and services.
 Think about a product or service that you really enjoy.
 Does it have a compelling story that resonates with your values?
 Crafting a highly engaging start-up story relies on the purposeful intersection of savvy communication and art.
 Helpful strategies and tips are provided in this module that allow you to critically evaluate other start-up stories to help create your own.
 Moreover, you may be looking to incorporate positive social and environmental impact in your venture.
 Skills on Brand Storytelling and Sustainability will help you tell your story and incorporate sustainability as a core business capability.

-Imagine you went into a grocery store and found that nearly all of the brands of product they offer change each week.
-You were looking for Cheez-its® but they are no longer there; a product called Cheez-thems are now in its place.
+Imagine that you go into a grocery store and find that nearly all the offered brands change each week.
+You are looking for Cheez-its®, but they are no longer there; a product called Cheez-thems is now in place.
 Would you buy this new product?
 Breaking into established sales and distribution channels is challenging and costly for a reason.
-Change is difficult and significant investment has been made to sell current products and services.
-As a start-up, you need to understand distribution channels and related sales processes in order to gain access to customers.
-In addition, like Kellogg, the company who makes Cheez-its®, you’ll want to protect your brand and valuable intellectual property (IP).
-Kellogg would not let Cheez-thems infringe upon their IP and take their shelf space.
-Channel analysis tools, access strategies, and best sales management practices are provided in this module along with IP basics.
+Change is difficult, and significant investment has been made to sell current products and services.
+As a start-up, you need to understand distribution channels and related sales processes to gain access to customers.
+In addition, like Kellogg, the company that makes Cheez-its®, you’ll want to protect your brand and valuable intellectual property (IP).
+Kellogg would not let Cheez-thems infringe on its IP and take its shelf space.
+Channel analysis tools, access strategies, and best sales management practices are provided in this module, along with IP basics.
 To find them, navigate to the Skills on Sales and Channel Development and Intellectual Property.

 After completing this module, we assure you that you won’t have it all figured out.
-However, you should be better prepared to found and grow a business that is both disruptive and responsible, grounded in the present while looking forward to the future, and flexible in form yet uncompromising in values.
+However, you should be better prepared to start and grow a business that is both disruptive and responsible, grounded in the present while looking forward to the future, and flexible in form yet uncompromising in values.
+You’ll encounter barriers, challenges, and hardships on your way, yet we have some techniques to offer that will build on your entrepreneurial resilience.
 Similar skills are taught and utilized in many university and start-up incubator programs.
 However, SAGE has streamlined skill delivery and interaction to optimize your learning experience.
 The good news is that you won’t have to offer equity or take out a student loan to learn and practice these skills.
 We invite you to journey forth and share your experiences!

 - Alvarez, S. A., & Busenitz, L. W. (2001).
 The entrepreneurship of resource-based theory.
 Journal of Management, 27(6), 755–775.